Samuel-DEVULDER/Thomson-Projects/fpu/README.md

 ```
 Notice here that the condition is inverted.
 We perform the beep only if B is not-equal to 10.

-Of course sometimes we want to perform something different when a condition is met or not.
-This is the typical IF/ELSE/ENDIF construct.
-This is performed using the
+Of course sometimes we want to perform something **else** when a condition is not met.
+This is done using the DOELSE block
 ```
 DOIF cc
    PERFORM 1